Behind the Scenes: Let’s Take It One Straw At A Time

 That’s usually the answer when we need to deal with big problems.
 Let’s tackle things one step at a time.

-In this case (or course) let’s take it one straw at a time!
+In this case, we teach kids to take on big questions and problems one straw at a time!

 Build amazing inventions like these: